Is Breakfast Cereal Healthy?

 The front of most breakfast cereal boxes is filled with misleading health claims, such as “high protein”, “low fat”, and “whole grain”, which can lead you to believe they are healthier than they really are.
 These are simply marketing tactics used to sell products, which are often highly processed and high in sugar, regardless of what the label says.

 The only way to determine if a cereal is healthy or not is to read the ingredients list.
 Legally, ingredients must be listed in order of weight, beginning with the ingredient that is the most prominent, therefore, the first few ingredients in the list are the most important and notable, as they make up the majority of the cereal.
 It is important to look for lists that focus on whole foods and limit sugar and unnecessary additives.

 Because breakfast cereal is designed to be hyper-palatable, they are really easy to over-consume.
 Ensure that you read the portion size on the back of the cereal box to compare the suggested portion size to the amount you are actually eating.

 As with all processed foods, it is important to choose a cereal without, or with limited, added sugar.
 Unfortunately, food manufacturers use a variety of code words for sugar to hide sugars from consumers.
 It is best to opt for cereals with no added sugar, which you can sweeten or flavor yourself, or cereals with less than 5 grams of sugar per serving.

 5. Focus on Fibre

-Cereals made of whole foods, specifically whole grains, are a much better source of fibre than refined versions.
-Not only does fibre have numerous health benefits, but it will also help to balance your blood sugar and keep you satiated for longer periods of time.
-Be sure to read the label and opt for breakfast cereals with at least 4 grams of fibre per serving.
+Cereals made of whole foods, specifically whole grains, are a much better source of fiber than refined versions.
+Not only does fiber have numerous health benefits, but it will also help to balance your blood sugar and keep you satiated for longer periods of time.
+Be sure to read the label and opt for breakfast cereals with at least 4 grams of fiber per serving.

 Alternatives to Breakfast Cereal